This article explains how to format and write an online article that showcases your expertise.

 Write an introduction that arouses interest

 For many, this is the hardest part.
-But here’s a tip from my years and decades of presenting information.
+But here’s a tip from my years and decades of presenting information to audiences.
 Write your introduction after you’ve written the main body of the article.
 You need to know exactly where you’re going before you start the journey.
 Otherwise, the journey will be rough, and you may arrive at a different destination.

 The introduction should prepare your readers for the journey ahead.
 This should connect with the conclusion, which assures the readers that you informed them as promised.